 Scottish Sisters Photography is run by Kate Stevenson and Clare Harte, we've been sisters since 1985!

-Based in Scotland we travel around the country together capturing amazing wildlife and landscape our home country has to offer.
+Based in Scotland we travel around the country together to see and photograph the amazing wildlife and landscape our home country has to offer.

-It’s safe to say that photography has been a major part of our lives and thanks to our photographer Dad, we've had a camera capturing our antics, to the point we developed an ability to ignore it when everyone else ran in the opposite direction.
-Our Dad was a well established Wedding Photographer in Edinburgh for most of our younger life and it's fair to say we have inherited his passion.
+It’s safe to say that photography has been a major part of our lives and thanks to our photographer Dad, we've had a camera following our antics from birth.
+This is to the point we developed an ability to ignore it when everyone else ran in the opposite direction.
+Our Dad was a well established Wedding Photographer in Edinburgh for most of our younger life and there’s no doubt we’ve inherited his passion.
 Sadly he passed away in 2015 but he's with us in everything we do.
 We know he'd be exceptionally proud of us and our achievements.

 So, what do we do?
 Wildlife, landscapes, and most importantly laughter!
 We love to travel in Scotland and uncover her natural beauty.
 It's right on our doorstep so why not discover what's on offer.
 Whilst we’ve got our favourite places to go we love to find new destinations, which can only mean more adventures in the future and who can argue with that.

 I'm the baby of the family and what you could class as a late starter to photography.
 I normally inherited Dad's Ixus after he bought the newest version.
-I bought my first camera in March 2015 and whilst Dad wasn't able to show me how to use it, Kate stepped in and showed me how to move away from auto in to the scary world of manual.
-My favourite subject is the Red Squirrel.
-Why?
-Why not!
-They're hugely charismatic and very photogenic.
-I love watching them even without a camera.
+I bought my first camera in March 2015 and whilst Dad wasn't able to show me how to use it, Kate stepped in and showed me the ropes.
+Since then, I’m always learning about photography and how to develop my own style.

 Outside of photography I work in an office and I’m lucky that it gives me an excellent work life balance, which allows me to pursue my photography.
 I’m married to Anton and have a small furry family made up of my cat Charlie and two Rabbits - Jack and Poppy.
-I also volunteer with the RSPB and Saving Scotland's Red Squirrels.
-Massive Harry Potter, Game of Thrones, and Outlander fan.
+I love a podcast, particularly anything true crime.

 Being able to take pictures is reward enough but to share it with my Sister is worth more than I can describe.

-Outside of photography I work full time in an office, I’m married to my wonderful husband Graeme and we live at home with our amazing Border Terrier Mr Hamish.
+Outside of photography I work full time, I’m married to my wonderful husband Graeme and we live at home with our amazing Border Terrier Mr Hamish.